 This event is all about sharing and networking so expect to be photographed, recorded, and videoed.
 If you don’t wish to have your photo taken or be recorded – let the person holding the camera or one of the events volunteers know.

-The conversation will also be happening online so remember to share your thoughts and experience via a blog post, Twitter (#govhack), Flickr (tagged govhack), IRC (#govhack on freenode), share resources on the govcampau wiki – whatever channel you choose!
+The conversation will also be happening online so remember to share your thoughts and experience via a blog post, Twitter (#govhack), Flickr (tagged govhack), IRC (#govhack on freenode) or the HackerSpace forum (details on the devhowto page)!